remult/remult/docs/tutorials/sveltekit/sorting-filtering.md

 :::

 ## Dynamic Data Using the Query String
 In Sveltekit, the `load` function has access to the HTTP query string via the [`url.searchParams`](https://kit.svelte.dev/docs/load#using-url-data-url).
-Let's use this feature to allow for dynamic querrying of our tasks.
+Let's use this feature to allow for dynamic querrying of our tasks using the query string.

 The object passed into `find` are of type `FindOptions`.
 It can be composed outside the function and then passed in.
 Modify your `+page.server.ts` to match this: